How to Train Your MAML to Excel in Few-Shot Classification

 \section{Permutations of Class Label Assignments}

-We provide more details and discussions on the permutation issue in the class label assignment.
-As illustrated in \autoref{fig:permutation_illustration}, few-shot tasks of the same set of $N$ semantic classes (\eg, ``unicorn'', ``bee'', etc.) can be associated with different label assignments (\ie, $c\in[N]$) and are paired with the learned initialization $\{\vw_c\}_{c=1}^N$ of MAML differently.
+We provide more analyses and discussions on the permutation issue in the class label assignment.
+As illustrated in \autoref{fig:ourmethod} (a), few-shot tasks of the same set of $N$ semantic classes (\eg, ``unicorn'', ``bee'', etc.) can be associated with different label assignments (\ie, $c\in[N]$) and are paired with the learned initialization $\{\vw_c\}_{c=1}^N$ of MAML differently.
+For five-way tasks, there are $120$ permutations.

-In \autoref{s_approach_2} and \autoref{tab:tiered}, we study how the permutations affect the meta-testing accuracy (after inner loop optimization on $\{\vw_c\}_{c=1}^N$).
-(For five-way tasks, there are $120$ permutations.)
-We see a high variance among the permutations.
+In \autoref{s_approach_2}, we study how the permutations affect the meta-testing accuracy (after the inner loop optimization of $\vphi$ and $\{\vw_c\}_{c=1}^N$) and see a high variance among the permutations.
 We note that, the inner loop optimization updates not only the linear classifiers $\{\vw_c\}_{c=1}^N$, but also $\vphi$ of the feature extractor.
 Different permutations therefore can lead to different feature extractors.

 Here, we further sample a five-way one-shot meta-testing task, and study the change of accuracy along with the inner loop updates (using a MAML trained with a fixed number of inner loop updates).
 Specifically, we plot both the support set and query set accuracy for each permutation.
-As shown in \autoref{fig:support_query}, there exists a high variance of query set accuracy among permutations after inner loop optimization.
+As shown in \autoref{fig:support_query}, there exists a high variance of query set accuracy among permutations after the inner loop optimization.
 This is, however, not the case for the support set.
 (The reason that only three curves appear for the support set is because there are only five examples, and all the permutations reach $100\%$ support set accuracy within five inner loop steps.)
 Interestingly, for all the permutations, their initialized accuracy (\ie, before inner loop optimization) is all $20\%$.
 After an investigation, we find that the meta-learned $\{\vw_c\}_{c=1}^N$ (initialization) is dominated by one of them; \ie, all the support or query examples are classified into one class.
 While this may not always be the case for other few-shot tasks or if we re-train MAML, for the task we sampled, it explains why we obtain $20\%$ for all permutations.
-We note that, even with an initial accuracy of $20\%$, the learned initialization can quickly be updated to attain high classification accuracy.
+We note that, even with an initial accuracy of $20\%$, the learned initialization can be updated to attain high classification accuracy.